INSTRUCTOR: Cynthia Lee-Klawender (http://www.deanza.edu/faculty/leeklawendercynthia/ )

 This is an online course.
 However, the class will still meet for the midterm and final exam (see details on Catalyst).

-*online meetings will be held about 4 times during the quarter.
-Check Catalyst for exact dates and access.
+*Online meetings will be held about 4 times during the quarter.
+Exact dates and access will be announced in Catalyst later in the quarter.

 EVALUATION: Prog.
 Assignments (7) 28% (Each assn. = 4%)